 A recent study published by Vascular Diseases and Therapeutics in July 2020 showed promising results with a positive correlation between Vitamin K2 (MK-7) intake and prevention of arterial calcification.
 Arterial calcification is extremely common and seen in most adults sixty years or older.

 The condition reduces arterial elasticity, leading to an increased risk of cardiovascular failure in the body and the brain.
-The study was characterised by a group of insufficient vitamin K men and women who were given a nutritional supplement of Mena Q7 Vitamin K2 MK-7 once every day for a year.
+The study was characterized by a group of insufficient vitamin K men and women who were given a nutritional supplement of Mena Q7 Vitamin K2 MK-7 once every day for a year.

 The study consisted of 243 subjects (40-70 years old) with treatment performed with either 180 µg/day of Vitamin K2 as MK-7 for one year or a placebo for one year.